Two convergent NPA-like hierarchies for the quantum bilocal scenario: Inflation-NPA hierarchy and generalisation to other Networks

 \begin{funding} M.-O.R. is supported by the grant PCI2021-122022-2B financed by\\ MCIN/AEI/10.13039/501100011033 and by the European Union NextGenerationEU/PRTR.
-This work was partially funded by the Government of Spain (FIS2020-TRANQI and Severo Ochoa CEX2019-000910-S), Fundacio Cellex, Fundacio Mir-Puig, Generalitat de Catalunya (CERCA, AGAUR SGR 1381 and QuantumCAT), the ERC AdG CERQUTE and the AXA Chair in Quantum Information Science. \end{funding}
+This work was partially funded by the Government of Spain (FIS2020-TRANQI and Severo Ochoa CEX2019-000910-S), Fundacio Cellex, Fundacio Mir-Puig, Generalitat de Catalunya (CERCA, AGAUR SGR 1381 and QuantumCAT), the ERC AdG CERQUTE and the AXA Chair in Quantum Information Science.
+X.X. and M.-O.R. acknowledge funding from the INRIA and the CIEDS in the Action Exploratoire project DEPARTURE.
+X.X. and M.-O.R. acknowledge funding from the ANR through the JCJC grant LINKS (ANR-23-CE47-0003).
+X.X. and M.-O.R. acknowledge funding from the European Union's Horizon 2020 Research and Innovation Programme under QuantERA Grant Agreement no. 731473 and 101017733. \end{funding}

+\paragraph{Data availability} Data sharing is not applicable to this article as no new data were created or analysed in this study.